ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 webpack --config=dist.config.js --progress -p
 ```

-The `-p` flag instructs Webpack we are buidling the prodcution version so it will automatically optomize our output.
+The `-p` flag instructs Webpack we are building the production version so it will automatically optomize our output.
 The `--config` flag specifies the config file to use.

 The key difference with this config over the development config is that we have two input files.
 These two files will be combined into one output.